Nillipilli/Zoo_API/README.md

 - **POST** /enclosures/<enclosure_id>/clean
   - Description: Calling this method will trigger a clean-up of the enclosure.
-    Keeps track of the time and date.
+    Keep track of the time and date.

 - **GET** /enclosures/<enclosure_id>/animals
   - Description: Get the details of all the animals living in the corresponding